-An Award in Practical only applies to French, German, Italian and Spanish languages from Entry 3, Level 1 and Level 2 qualifications.
+An Award in Practical only applies to French, German, Italian and Spanish languages from Entry 3, Level 1 and Level 2 qualifications (depending on the language).

-A Certificate in Practical for Arabic, Russian, Mandarin Chinese and Japanese languages only applies to Entry 3 and Level 1 qualifications.
+A Certificate in Practical for Arabic, Mandarin Chinese and Japanese languages only applies to Entry 3 and Level 1 qualifications (depending on the language).